 - Individual Charge Moves will recharge at different rates, providing some additional strategy than simply tapping and firing them off as soon as the move becomes available.

-- Adding the second charge move to a Pokémon costs (a small amount of) Candy and Stardust.
+- Adding the second charge move to a Pokémon costs Candy and Stardust - this aligns with the same values as buddy distances.

-- Challenges from players will result in notifications - both in-game and phone push notifications.
+- Challenges from players will result in notifications in-game.

 - Niantic is interested in expanding Trainer Battles with more mechanics in future - though nothing specific was confirmed, think along the lines of status effects, hidden powers, Mega Evolutions from the main games - as time goes on.